deriv-com/SmartCharts/README.md

 onMessage | SmartCharts will send notifications via this callback, should it be provided.
 Each notification will have the following structure: `{ text, type, category }`. isAnimationEnabled | Determine whether chart animation is enabled or disabled.
 It may needs to be disabled for better performance.
 Defaults to `true`. showLastDigitStats | Shows last digits stats.
-Defaults to `false`.
+Defaults to `false`. scrollToEpoch | Scrolls the chart to the leftmost side and sets the last spot/bar as the first visible sport/bar in the chart.
+Also, it disables scrolling until the chart reaches the 3/4 of the width of the main pane of the chart.
+Defaults to `null`. scrollToEpochOffset | Sets the number of spot/bar(s) which should be visible before the last spot/bar at the leftmost side of the chart (It should be used with `scrollToEpoch`).
+Defaults to `0`.
 ### Chart Settings

 | Attribute | Description |